antonyh/randonomicon/_posts/2018-09-19-boot2docker.markdown

 Boot2Docker
 ===========

-Boot2Docker is now deprecated in favour of docker-machine - some of this information will still apply, and if you have to use older tools then maybe this will help you until you are able to upgrade.
+Boot2Docker is now deprecated in favour of docker-machine / docker-tools
+- some of this information will still apply, and if you have to use older tools then maybe this will help you until you are able to upgrade.

 What is Boot2Docker?
 --------------------